Euro zone bond yields stable in aftermath of EU proposal

 By Yoruk Bahceli

-LONDON, May 28 (Reuters) - Euro zone bond yields were relatively stable in early Thursday trade, with Italian yields holding near eight-week lows as optimism derived from the European Commission's recovery fund proposal continued to drive the market.
+LONDON, May 28 (Reuters) - Euro zone bond yields were stable early on Thursday, with Italian yields holding near eight-week lows, amid optimism over a European Union proposal for recovery fund to offset the effects of the coronavirus pandemic.

-The EU proposed on Wednesday a 750 billion euro recovery fund, which would offer 500 billion euros in grants and 250 billion euros in loans to help its coronavirus-hit economies recover.
+The EU's executive arm, the European Commission, proposed a 750 billion-euro recovery fund on Wednesday that would offer 500 billion euros in grants and 250 billion euros in loans to help its coronavirus-hit economies recover.

-The news boosted Southern European bonds - and Italian debt in particular - supported by the possibility of receiving grants that will ease pressure on Italy's own hefty debt pile, pushing 10-year yields to eight-week lows.
+The news boosted southern European bonds -- and Italian debt in particular -- with the possibility of grants that would ease pressure on Italy's debt.

 Focus remained on the fund on Thursday and Italy's bonds remained near those levels.
-The 10-year yield was last up 2 basis point to 1.51%, just off the eight-week lows at 1.46% IT10YT=RR
+The 10-year yield was down 1 basis point to 1.47%, a touch higher than the eight-week lows at 1.46%.
+IT10YT=RR

 "With the release now of the European Commission’s plan for COVID recovery, we see there being room for further positivity in Eurozone risk assets, even while the global sentiment is buffeted by China-related tensions," Mizuho analysts told clients.

-Markets largely expect the European Central Bank to increase the size of its bond purchases at its meeting on June 4.
+Markets largely expect the European Central Bank to increase its bond purchases when it meets on June 4.

-French Finance Minister Bruno Le Maire said on Thursday that he hoped the European Union could reach a deal on the Commission's proposed recovery fund in the coming weeks.
+French Finance Minister Bruno Le Maire said on Thursday that he hoped the EU could reach agreement on the commission's proposed recovery fund in the coming weeks.

-Austria said on Wednesday that the EU's proposal is a starting point for negotiations, but repeated a preference for loans.
+Austria said on Wednesday the proposal is a starting point for negotiations, but repeated a preference for loans.

 The German economy is likely to shrink by 6.6% this year as a consequence of the coronavirus crisis before growing by 10.2% in 2021, the Ifo Institute said on Thursday.